magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 ![](images/screens/v091/canary_sava10.png)

 ## Create workflows
 With two versions of our service ready to go, we can get started with some automation.
-We are going to use three workflows; one to generate traffic requests so we can see metrics and introduce 500 errors, one to automate a canary release and rollback, and one to autoscale our services as the traffic routing is rebalanced.
+We are going to demonstrate our automated canary release using two workflows; one to generate traffic requests (so we can see metrics and introduce 500 errors) and one to automate the canary release and rollback.
 For each of our workflows, Vamp Runner will first create a breed of `type: application/javascript` containing the Node.js JavaScript to run, and then create a workflow referencing this breed.

 When a workflow is created, Vamp will deploy a workflow agent container and inject the provided JavaScript into it ([github.com/magneticio - Vamp workflow agent](https://github.com/magneticio/vamp-workflow-agent)).
 The JavaScript will then run according to the schedule defined in the workflow (as a daemon, triggered by specific Vamp events or following a set time schedule).
 The Vamp Node.js client library inside the Vamp workflow container enables JavaScript workflows to speak easily to the Vamp API, see the gitHub project for details ([github.com/magneticio - Vamp Node.js Client](https://github.com/magneticio/vamp-node-client)).
 [Read more about workflows](/documentation/using-vamp/workflows)

 ### Generate traffic requests
-The next step in our Vamp Runner recipe is to get some traffic requests flowing into our deployed service.
+Continuing with our Vamp Runner recipe, the next step is to get some traffic requests flowing into the deployed service.
 We can generate these using a workflow.

-Click **Run** next to **Generate traffic requests** and Vamp will create a breed and workflow named `traffic`.
+Click **Run** next to **Generate traffic requests** and Vamp will create a breed and a workflow named `traffic`.

 The traffic workflow will send traffic requests to our service at the defined port (9050).
 You can see the exact YAML posted to the Vamp API to complete this by clicking on the **info** button.
 The traffic workflow is set to run as a daemon, so it will begin generating traffic requests as soon as it is created.
 You will see these show up in the EVENTS stream at the bottom of the Vamp Runner UI, or you can watch them arrive at the gateway in the Vamp UI.

+Our services have been deployed with the routing weights `sava:1.0` - 100% and `sava:1.1` - 0%, this means that all incoming traffic is currently being routed to `sava:1.0`.

 ![](images/screens/v091/canary_traffic_gateways.png)

 ### Automate a canary release
-Our services have been deployed with the routing weights `sava:1.0` - 100% and `sava:1.1` - 0%, this means all incoming traffic is currently being routed to `sava:1.0`.
 The next step in our Vamp Runer recipe is to initiate an automated canary release and gradually introduce `sava:1.1` to the world.

 Click **Run** next to **Automated canary release** and Vamp will create a breed and a workflow named `canary`.